buhlergroup/data-mapper-dotnet/README.md

 ## Contribute

-Read the [contribution guide](./docs/CONTRIBUTING.md) to see how you can contribute.
+Visit the [contribution page](https://github.com/buhlergroup/data-mapper-dotnet/contribute) to see how you can contribute.